scott-d10/ActiveDirectoryLab/README.md

 <br>
 <br>
 ### 4. Applying Group Policy
-I then created and applied the following Group Policy Objects for each department:
+I then created and applied the following Group Policy Objects for each department:<br>
-- HR – Password and Screenlock policy;
+Accounting – restrict removeable storage;<br>
-- Accounting – restrict removeable storage;
+HR – password and screenlock;<br>
-- Sales – RDP access.
+Sales – RDP access.

-To create the Group Policy’s, from the drop down menu, Tools, within Server Manager I selected Group Policy Management.
+To create the Group Policies, from the drop down menu, Tools, within Server Manager I selected Group Policy Management.
 I then expanded Forest: example.local, Domains and finally examples.local.
 Within here are the three Organisational Units I previously created along with their corresponding Groups and Users.
-I then right clicked on the Organisation Unit, selected ‘Create a GPO in this domain, and Link it here’ and named it appropriately.
+I then right clicked on the Organisational Unit, selected ‘Create a GPO in this domain, and Link it here’ and named it appropriately.

 ![Creating and Naming a GPO](https://i.ibb.co/MxkPzZPn/GPO-creation.png)
 <br>
 <br>
 <br>
 HR handles confidential employee information, so I chose to implement stricter session security.
-To do this, once the Policy was created, I right clicked and selected ‘Edit’ to open the Group Policy Management Editor.
+To do this, once the policy was created, I right clicked and selected ‘Edit’ to open the Group Policy Management Editor.
 I navigated to User Configuration, Policies, Administrative Templates, Control Panel then Personalisation.
 From here I configured ‘Enable Screen Saver’, ‘Password Protect the Screen Saver’ and ‘Screen Saver Timeout’ to Enable.

 ![HR GPO](https://i.ibb.co/0yTtRNtT/HR-GPO-s-Enabled.png)
 <br>